dherik/ddd-golang-project/README.md

 ## Introduction

 Welcome to the DDD Go Project, a dynamic project built with the Go programming language.
 This initiative is driven by a passion for DDD (Domain-Driven Design), Go, and test automation.

-For now the project is just a simple REST API (with authentication) to manage tasks.
+For now, the project is just a simple REST API (with authentication) for managing tasks.
+The DDD strategies applied are still very basic, so consider this project as a simplified implementation of this design.
+However, I plan to introduce more advanced concepts in the future.

 The code still has a lot of small issues and new things to implement.
 You can check the [Backlog of the project](https://github.com/users/dherik/projects/1) to follow what's comming up.